exponea/exponea-ios-sdk/Documentation/push-notifications.md

 Received push notifications handled by `ExponeaNotificationService.process()` can play a default or customized sound when the notification is displayed.

-To use the default sound for a notification, enter `default` as value for `Media > Sound` in your push notification scenario in the Engagement web app.
+To use the default sound for a notification, enter `default` as the value for `Media > Sound` in your push notification scenario in the Engagement web app.
 ![Configure sound for a push notification in Engagement](https://raw.githubusercontent.com/exponea/exponea-ios-sdk/main/Documentation/images/push-sound-config.png)

 To use a custom sound for a notification, you must create a sound file that [iOS supports](https://developer.apple.com/documentation/usernotifications/unnotificationsound#2943048).
 Include the sound file in your Xcode project and add it to the app's target.

-Once the custom sound is in place in your app, enter the file name of the sound file as value for `Media > Sound` in your push notification scenario in the Engagement web app.
-Ensure that you enter the exact file name (case sensitive) without extension.
+Once the custom sound is in place in your app, enter the sound file's file name as the value for `Media > Sound` in your push notification scenario in the Engagement web app.
+Ensure that you enter the exact file name (case sensitive) without an extension.

 ### Track delivered notifications